 Probiotics are living organisms that help grow healthy bacteria in the gut.
 Experts still have much to learn about how probiotics affect dopamine production.
 However, some studies show that they can boost levels.
 Foods that contain probiotics include:

 8. Find Ways to Manage Stress

-Part of figuring out how to naturally increase dopamine is finding ways to deal with stress.
-Chronic stress can cause dopamine dysfunction, and if your stress isn’t managed, it can cause your levels to decline.
+Part of figuring out how to naturally increase your dopamine levels is finding ways to deal with stress.
+Chronic stress can cause dopamine dysfunction, and if your stress isn’t managed, it can cause your low levels.

 9. Take Breaks to Stretch

-Not only can a sedentary lifestyle harm your health, but it might also cause your dopamine levels to decline.
+Not only can a sedentary lifestyle harm your health, but it might also create a low dopamine level in your body.
 You can quickly fix this by taking quick breaks to stretch throughout the day.
 Studies show that standing after prolonged sitting boosts dopamine production.

 Take a minute or two to stand up and stretch every hour or so.
 In addition to increasing dopamine, stretching improves your posture and energy levels!